Dan Woodgate: Later career

 From 1992–95 Woodgate worked with his own band Fat, playing clubs in England, France and the US.
 He signed to London Records and released the single "Downtime."

-In 2014, the Magic Brothers, Woodgate’s duo with his brother Nick, released an album titled The Magic Line on Woodgate's DW Records label.
+In 2014, the Magic Brothers, Woodgate's duo with his brother Nick, released an album titled The Magic Line on Woodgate's DW Records label.
 The album was dedicated to the brothers' father Crispin Woodgate.

 On 1 June 2015, Woodgate released a solo debut In Your Mind on the DW Records label.
 The album began life as the second release for the Magic Brothers but eventually became more of a solo project for Woodgate.
-Guest vocalists on the album include Woodgate's wife Siobhan and the Velveteen Orkestra's singer Dan Shears.
+Guest vocalists on the album include the Velveteen Orkestra's singer Dan Shears.

 Personal life

-Woodgate was previously married to Jane Crockford of the Mo-dettes, but remarried in 1997 and has two children.
-In 2009, he completed the London Marathon in a time of 3 hours and 45 minutes.
+Woodgate grew up in Camden and was previously married to Jane Crockford of the Mo-dettes, and remarried in 1997 to Siobhan Fitzpatrick with whom he had one daughter, Mary.
+In 2009, he completed the London Marathon in a time of 3 hours and 37 minutes.

 Woodgate's brother Nick has struggled with schizophrenia and in 2013 Woodgate became an ambassador for the charity Rethink Mental Illness.